Until further notice, the Food Pantry is operating as a drive-through. All households will be provided with the same number of non-perishable items.

 Immaculate Conception’s Food Pantry relocated to the McKinley Community Outreach Center in July 2014.

 Q: Do I have to be a Willoughby resident to receive food?

-A: Residents of all seven communities served by McKinley are eligible to receive food (Willoughby, Willoughby Hills, Eastlake, Wickliffe, Willowick, Timberlake, Lakeline).
+A: Residents of western lake county are eligible to receive food (Willoughby, Willoughby Hills, Eastlake, Wickliffe, Willowick, Timberlake, Lakeline).

 Q: How often may I receive food?

 A: You may receive food once every 30 days